 Best length is between 1,000 and 8,000 words.
 We will look at material up to 15,000 words in length—but it better blow us away to take up that much of an issue!

-Our pay rate is three cents per word ($250 maximum) plus 2 copies of the magazine.
+Our pay rate is three cents per word ($250 maximum) plus a copy of the magazine.